amirhne/powerdns-poweradmin-docker-compose/README.md

 mkdir powerdns-poweradmin-docker-compose/poweradmin/www
 git clone https://github.com/poweradmin/poweradmin.git powerdns-poweradmin-docker-compose/poweradmin/www
 ```
-If you have your own **SSL certificate** for the PowerAdmin interface, place it in the `ssl` directory inside `powerdns-poweradmin-docker-compose/poweradmin/ssl`
+If you have your own **SSL certificate** for the PowerAdmin interface, place public and private key with the same name in the `ssl` directory inside `powerdns-poweradmin-docker-compose/poweradmin/ssl`

 Now, customize the `recursor.conf` file to suit your zone configuration.
-However, **do not change the IP address** `172.28.0.4` as it is required for forwarding request to master zone of PowerDNS.
+However, **do not change the IP address** `172.28.0.4` for master zones in Authoritative Server as it is required for forwarding request to master zone of PowerDNS.

 You can find the configuration file here:
 [recursor.conf](https://github.com/amirhne/powerdns-poweradmin-docker-compose/blob/main/recursor/recursor.conf).